MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score.md

 ### Using Azure Active Directory global roles permissions

 Azure Active Directory global roles (for example, Global Administrator) can still be used to access Secure Score.
-Users who have the supported Azure Active Directory global roles, but are not assigned to a custom role in Microsoft 365 Defender RBAC, will continue to have access to view (and manage where permitted) Secure Score data based on the following Azure Active directory roles:
+Users who have the supported Azure Active Directory global roles, but are not assigned to a custom role in Microsoft 365 Defender RBAC, will continue to have access to view (and manage where permitted) Secure Score data as outlined below:

 The following roles have read and write access and can make changes, directly interact with Secure Score, and can assign read-only access to other users: